janegwaww/office-site-gatsby-template/src/pages/index.md

                     image3: /img/solutions/bank-mobile-button.png
                     alt: bank
                     description: >
-                        Through account behavior analysis, on the one hand, it intelligently matches customer needs to design differentiated and accurate marketing; on the other hand, it uses big data to predict user risks, evaluate credit ratings, and build a complete anti-fraud system based on AI anti-money laundering and anti-fraud algorithms.
+                        Through account behavior analysis, on the one hand, it intelligently matches customer needs to design differentiated and accurate marketing; on the other hand, it uses big data to predict user risks, evaluates credit ratings, and build a complete anti-fraud system based on AI anti-money laundering and anti-fraud algorithms.
       rate:
               heading: rating
               description: >